Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 Running back

-Chris Carson shrugged off last week’s twisted knee and again got the start, and then his first rushing touchdown of the season to cap Seattle’s first drive.
-But then he took a hard hit to the head late in the second quarter and you wondered if he was going to be out for a while.
+Chris Carson shrugged off the twisted knee from last week and again got the start, and then his first rushing touchdown of the season to cap Seattle’s first drive.
+But then he took a hard hit late in the second quarter and you wondered if he was going to be out for a while.
 Nope.
-Carson returned and leapt over a guy in the second half and scored another TD on a really gutty day.
+Carson returned from having the wind knocked out of him and leapt over a guy in the second half and scored another touchdown on a really gutty day.

 DeeJay Dallas saw his first career action and ran hard, and Travis Homer got the first touchdown of his career and then had a nice pickup of a blitz on a third down to free up Wilson to scramble for a first down on the first series of the second half.